aravind-ramaswami/arr229/lab8.md

 I transmitted the data back to the computer using the same callback functions developed in labs 5 and 6.

 # Demonstrations

+I have provided videos of three different demonstrations to show system reliability.
+The run time is listed in each video.

+Trial 1: starting distance = , run time =

+Trial 2: starting distance = , run time =

+Trial 3: starting distance = , run time =